-We currently have two ranges available with in-chamber heating our Touchclave-R range offers a straightforward autoclave with a cylindrical chamber and is available with both vertical and horizontal loading.
-While our Touchclave-F comes with a rectangular chamber for greater load capacities and has a wider range of features.
+Our Touchclave-R range offers a straightforward autoclave with its in chamber cylindrical chamber and is available with both vertical and horizontal loading.

 The second method of generating steam is via an independent generator.
 Many Lab autoclaves including our Touchclave-K range utilize this method.
 Generally, the steam generator is fitted within the frame of the autoclave, usually below the chamber.
 The drawback of this type of generator is that you do need a water connection to feed the generator.
 In addition, you also need a drain point for effluent to flow out.